Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Related Work

 \section{Related Work}

 {\textbf{Radiance field modeling.}} Recently, Neural Radiance Field (NeRF)~\cite{mildenhall2021nerf,wang2021nerf,pumarola2021d,barron2022mip} has brought groundbreaking advancements to novel view synthesis.
-NeRF learns the density and color information of a scene or object from multi-view posed images, enabling the synthesis of realistic images from novel views via volume rendering~\cite{drebin1988volume}.
-However, most NeRF-based methods are inefficient~\cite{hu2022efficientnerf} during training and inference because they require numerous MLP queries in the rendering process.
+However, most NeRF-based methods are inefficient~\cite{hu2022efficientnerf} because they require numerous MLP queries in the rendering process.
 This limitation makes it challenging to support tasks with real-time requirements.
 In this context, 3D Gaussian Splatting~\citep{kerbl20233d} is developed as an efficient alternative for radiance field modeling.
 3DGS relies on explicit representations~\cite{schoenberger2016sfm} that allow for faster rendering and training~\cite{fan2024instantsplat}.
-While initially introduced as a scene-specific model, some 3DGS variants~\cite{wang2024freesplat,charatan2024pixelsplat,liu2025mvsgaussian,chen2024mvsplat} explore the generalization ability of 3DGS towards novel scenes, optimizing the Gaussian parameters based on learnable cost volumes~\cite{gu2020cascade}.
+While initially introduced as a scene-specific model, some 3DGS variants~\cite{wang2024freesplat,charatan2024pixelsplat,liu2025mvsgaussian,chen2024mvsplat} explore the generalization of 3DGS towards novel scenes, optimizing the Gaussian parameters based on learnable cost volumes~\cite{gu2020cascade}.
 In this paper, we stick to the vanilla 3DGS rendering pipeline, focusing on the scene-level radiance field modeling.

 {\textbf{3DGS with few-shot images.}} The insufficiency of training views is a primary factor leading to artifacts in novel view synthesis.
 Even when training views are relatively dense, some regions may still be observed from few-shot images, resulting in quality degradation in the synthesized views.
 To handle such an under-constrained problem, some approaches incorporate additional ground-truth signals into the 3DGS pipeline.
 For instance, DNGaussian~\cite{li2024dngaussian}, CoherentGS~\cite{paliwal2024coherentgs}, and FSGS~\cite{zhu2024fsgs} utilize a monocular depth estimator~\cite{ranftl2021vision} to predict depth maps, enabling the 3DGS model to be trained with both a photometric and a depth loss.
 Other methods, such as~\cite{xu2024mvpgs} and~\cite{han2024binocular}, leverage multi-view stereo techniques~\cite{seitz2006comparison} to generate novel-view images as ground truth.
 However, ground-truth data obtained from off-the-shelf methods is inevitably noisy, which potentially impacts the training of 3DGS.
 As noted in~\cite{zhang2024cor} and observed in our experiments, when the number of training views increases, the performance of these methods is sometimes worse than the vanilla 3DGS.
 To overcome this problem, Zhang~\emph{et al.}~\cite{zhang2024cor} propose training multiple 3DGS models with a cross-model regularization term.
 However, training additional 3DGS models incurs a significant computational cost, making it impractical to scale up to a large number of 3DGS models for stronger regularization.